 - Audit Committee;

-- Risk & Compliance Committee, with two separate sessions covering Risk and Compliance topics respectively;
+- Risk and Compliance Committee, where Risk and Compliance topics are dealt separately in respectively dedicated slots;

 - Products Committee

 - Remuneration Committee; and

 - Investment Committee.

-The Chairman of the Audit and the Chairman of the Risk & Compliance Committees systematically report to the Board on any matters discussed by the respective Committees, thus ensuring adequate visibility of any relevant issues by all Directors.
+The Chairman of the Audit and the Chairman of the Risk and Compliance Committees systematically report to the Board on any matters discussed by the respective Committees, thus ensuring adequate visibility of any relevant issues by all Directors.
 Furthermore, minutes of the Investment Committee and Products Committee are presented for noting at each relevant Board meeting, unless a specific decision is required by the respective terms of reference to be resolved at Board level.
 In such circumstances a dedicated agenda item is arranged within the Board meeting and proper discussion is taken and minuted and the Directors resolve accordingly.